How to Use Geofencing to Engage Your App's Users

 And now the next item on the agenda.
 What is geofencing advertising?

 In general, it’s also a part of location-based marketing.
 Though, not all marketers approve and recognize its effectiveness - and let’s agree, advertising can sometimes be annoyingly intrusive!
-But such intrusiveness is due to inability to properly influence a potential consumer.
+But such intrusiveness is due to the inability to properly influence a potential consumer.
 And the proper influence directly depends on how accurately you’ve identified your target customer.
 The good news is that geofencing tactics help you reach the target audience with a greater degree of accuracy.

-For example, a flower shop can start a local advertising campaign in honor of Valentine's Day, and then messages and notifications about favorable prices and the widest range of floral products will automatically appear in various mobile applications on smartphones of all people who pass nearby.
+For example, a flower shop can start a local advertising campaign in honor of Valentine's Day, and then messages and notifications about favorable prices and the widest range of floral products will automatically appear in various mobile applications on the smartphones of all people who pass nearby.

 Marketing and advertising are common concepts.
 What if we talk more specifically about various types of industries?
 Of course, we won’t be able to consider all of them, but we’ll cover the most key ones.
 And you’ll be able to complete the list by analogy.